Last modified on January 2021

 Book a consultation with the city’s top endocrinologists online to get a complete diagnosis

-Your child’s doctor will advise appropriate treatment of delayed puberty based on age, overall health, and cause of delayed puberty.
+Your child’s doctor will advise appropriate treatment for this condition based on age, overall health, and the cause.

 There is no treatment for constitutional growth delay as it is inherited.
 The puberty may start late but will progress naturally.
 However, it is advisable to follow-up with your child’s healthcare provider regularly to check the stages of pubertal development.

-This reason is only considered when other possible reasons for delayed puberty have been ruled out.
+This reason is only considered when other possible reasons for this condition have been ruled out.

-As previously mentioned, delayed puberty in Indian girls and boys can be caused by various chronic illnesses like diabetes, anaemia, malnutrition, and more.
+As previously mentioned, a puberty delay in Indian girls and boys can be caused by various chronic illnesses like diabetes, anaemia, malnutrition, and more.
 If this is the case, the appropriate medical specialist will treat the cause to ensure the continuity of physical growth and development.